Cooks with Soul

 What is Crab Rice?

-Gullah Crab Rice is a delicious Southern dish from the Gullah culture, which is from the Lowcountry areas of South Carolina and Georgia.
-It combines fluffy rice with crab meat, bacon, and the “holy trinity” of onion, celery, and bell pepper.
+Crab Rice from the Sea Islands region of South Carolina and Georgia is made with Carolina gold rice and crab meat, bacon, and the "holy trinity" of onion, celery, and bell pepper.

 A rice raft with Gullah Geechee women, girlls, and boys off Sandy Island near Georgetown, S.C., in 1904.